Red Heat (1985 film): Plot summary

-Christine Carlson (Linda Blair), an American college student, travels to West Germany to visit her fiancé Mike (William Ostrander), who is serving in the US Army there.
+Christine Carlson, an American college student, travels to West Germany to visit her fiancé Mike, a US Army soldier.
 She tries to convince him to marry her promptly, but he chooses to delay marriage in order to re-enlist.
 Distraught by Mike's decision, Christine takes a late-night walk where she witnesses a kidnapping by the East German Stasi and gets kidnapped herself as well.
-She is transported to East Germany, where she is brutally interrogated by the Stasi, forced to admit to false charges of espionage, and thrown into a women's prison with the common criminals, including the gang leader Sofia (Sylvia Kristel), who is the prisoners' "top bitch" and has de facto control of the entire prison population.
-Sofia takes pleasure in brutally tormenting and harassing Christine, until the latter loses her patience and fights Sofia in a no-holds-barred brawl.
+She is transported to East Germany, where she is brutally interrogated by the Stasi, forced to admit to false charges of espionage, and thrown into a women's prison.
+The mostly vicious "common criminals" are dominated by the gang leader Sofia, who is the prisoners' "top bitch" and has de facto control of the entire prison population, whom she often tortures and rapes alongside her top kackeys.
+Sofia takes pleasure in brutally tormenting and harassing Christine until the latter loses her patience and fights Sofia in a no-holds-barred brawl.
 Meanwhile, Mike is determined to free his beloved, and tries to get the US Army and the West German BND to help him.
-At first they refuse, but ultimately they reluctantly go along with his plans and help him free Christine.
+While they officially refuse, they covertly give him intel and connect him to a network of East German fighters who join forces with him on a mission to infiltrate the prison and rescue Christine.